 Kelly and I actually went on a rummage for some when we were teenagers.
-All we found was a copy of Penthouse Forum in the back of a closet.
-It was full of essays and very few pictures, so we just went back downstairs and ate Rice Crispie treats.
+All we found was a copy of Penthouse in the back of a closet.
+It was full of essays and very few pictures, so we just went back downstairs and ate Rice Krispie treats.

 He didn’t really talk about it.
 He saw it as a lucrative business, earning money by catering to the frustrated libido.
-I didn’t visit his businesses until I was 26, and even then we went, my cousin and I, out of curiosity.
-He had five, and sold videos, whips, chains, condoms and toys.
+I didn’t visit his businesses until I was 26, and even then we went—my cousin and I—out of curiosity.
+He had five shops, and sold videos, whips, chains, condoms, and toys.
 I remember we had a chat about vibrators.
-I was asking him what his hottest selling products were and he quickly produced the pocket rocket.
+I was asking him what his hottest-selling products were, and he quickly produced the pocket rocket.
 "Women love it because it fits in their handbags," he said, and pulled it out of its packet.

 Did he show you how it worked?